angulardart/site-angulardart/src/angular/guide/user-input.md

 ## On blur

-Our previous example won't transfer the current state of the input box if the user mouses away and clicks elsewhere on the page.
-We update the component's `values` property only when the user presses Enter while the focus is inside the input box.
+In the previous example, the current state of the input box is lost if the user clicks elsewhere on the page without first pressing _Enter_.
+The component's `value` property is updated only when the user presses _Enter_.

-Let's fix that by listening to the input box's blur event as well.
+To fix this issue, listen to both the _Enter_ key and the _blur_ event.

-<?code-excerpt "lib/src/keyup_components.dart (v4)" region="key-up-component-4" title?>
+<?code-excerpt "lib/src/keyup_components.dart (v4)" title?>
 ```
   @Component(
     selector: 'key-up4',